Fusion-Lightguns/Fusion-Light-Gun/README.md

 # Whats this ?

-     A open source  Infared Light gun made from a nerf or premade gun shell, using Fusion Phaser parts
+     A simple open source  Infared 5 button Light gun.
+     Made from a nerf or premade gun shell, using Fusion Phaser parts

 # Whats a Fusion Phaser?